 - IMF co-funded this investment with Innsworth on the basis that expenses and returns are shared equally and that IMF is to be paid a fee, such that, in effect, the commission is split 57.5% to IMF and 42.5% to Innsworth. - In addition to external costs, given the length of time since these two investments commenced, and the amount of internal work undertaken, the carrying cost of the investments in IMF's balance sheet includes substantial capitalised interest and overheads. - The quantum of losses of all the group members is still to be determined.
 That process will likely involve an individualistic assessment.
 Any estimate of total loss and of IMF's potential returns is subject to substantial uncertainties and relies on assumptions.
 In that context, IMF estimates that, subject to appeals, it is likely (on a conservative basis) to recognise income from this investment in the range of \$100 million and \$130 million, inclusive of costs.
-The timing of such recognition is uncertain. - Subject to completing as anticipated, this represents IMF's most remunerative investment to date. - As noted, there is a risk that the judgment will be appealed.
-If so, income will depend on the outcome of the various processes, including any appeals, any settlement and any individual judgments in favour of group members.
+The timing of such recognition is uncertain. - Subject to completing as anticipated, this represents IMF's most remunerative investment to date. - As noted, there is a risk that the judgment will be appealed and two of the defendants have given notice of an intention to do so.
+Income will depend on the outcome of the various processes, including any appeals, any settlement and any individual judgments in favour of group members.